Middle-earth Profiles: Elu Thingol

 Eventually the pair return, with the now one-handed Beren showing he had held a silmaril and lost it during the course of the quest.
 Thingol’s attitude now takes a turn, no longer harboring mistrust towards humanity and allowing Beren to marry Luthien.

 Yet by now, Beleriand’s situation has worsened.
 The Noldor mustered nearly all their forces, bring in new, human allies from the east and west, and allied themselves with the powerful dwarves in one, final war to kill Morgoth and regain the remaining silmarils.
 They ultimately fail, resulting in the complete destruction of the high elven realms in the north and High King Fingon.

-Thingol, who again had sent no reinforcements, but this time for legit reasons as Feanor’s sons had threatened to come after Doriath to regain Beren’s silmaril, took in both human and elven refugees from the north.
+Thingol, who again had sent no reinforcements, but this time for legit reasons as Feanor’s sons had threatened to come after Doriath to regain Beren’s silmaril as well as had took in both human and elven refugees from the north.
 Among them was the son of war hero, Hurin, named Turin, and later his mother and sister: Morwen and Nienor.
 Thingol adopted him as a foster son and he served well on the borders of the Girdle, which now were under constant attack from orc probes.

 A misunderstanding occurs however when Turin kills an elf in self-defense and runs away.
 Though Thingol pardoned him and was genuinely grieved, the boy refuses to return and is never seen again in Doriath, though rumors of his further deeds were many.
 Later, Morwen and Nienor follow Turin’s path, also leaving Doriath and are also never seen again.